top of page

 -

 Benchmarking must be made in comparison with nearby populations.
-What may be considered nearby?“Nearby” will be a judgement call each team will have to decide.
+What may be considered nearby?“Nearby” will be a judgment call each team will have to decide.
 Teams may consider nearby populations using a thought process like but not limited to: The population to the nearest city of greater than 100,000 persons.
 Populations in the surrounding 500 km (300 miles) if the design is for a less populous region.

 -